Saghen/blink.cmp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**Filtering:** The fuzzy matching uses smith-waterman, same as FZF, but implemented in SIMD for ~6x the performance of FZF (todo: add benchmarks).
 Due to the SIMD's performance, the prefiltering phase on FZF was dropped to allow for typos.
 Similar to fzy/fzf, additional points are given to prefix matches, characters with capitals (to promote camelCase/PascalCase first char matching) and matches after delimiters (to promote snake_case first char matching)

 &nbsp;&nbsp;&nbsp;&nbsp;**Sorting:** Combines fuzzy matching score with frecency and proximity bonus.
 Each completion item may also include a `score_offset` which will be added to this score to demote certain sources.
-The `snippets` source takes advantage of this to avoid taking presedence over the LSP source.
-The paramaters here still need to be tuned, so please let me know if you find some magical parameters!
+The `snippets` source takes advantage of this to avoid taking precedence over the LSP source.
+The parameters here still need to be tuned, so please let me know if you find some magical parameters!

 **Windows:** Responsible for placing the autocomplete, documentation and function parameters windows.
-All of the rendering can be overriden following a syntax similar to incline.nvim.
+All of the rendering can be overridden following a syntax similar to incline.nvim.
 It uses the neovim window decoration provider to provide next to no overhead from highlighting.

 ## Compared to nvim-cmp